 The Baker Historic Charleston Collection 1907 Serpentine Chests are constructed of mahogany solids and veneers with four (4) graduated drawers, including a working lock in the top drawer and brass hardware on all drawers.
 The original of this 18th century Charleston-made serpentine chest resides in a bedroom in the Joseph Manigault House.
 The Manigault chests feature molded tops above four (4) graduated inlaid drawers.
 Finished in rich mahogany, the chests are adorned with round brasses flanked by canted corners with stringing, and raised on bracketed feet.

 These beautiful pieces were purchased new and have been used as nightstands in a smoke-free home.
 There are a few minor blemishes consistent with the age and history of the pieces.
-One chest has a couple of scratches on the top which can easily be repaired, if desired.
 These striking pieces are very versatile and can greatly enhance the beauty and function of any room.
 Decorators have placed these pieces in a variety of rooms throughout a home, including bedrooms, dining rooms, living rooms, entry halls and entertainment areas.

 Each chest is 43”W x 23.375”D x 35”H.